-(1)Philosophy.
+(1) Philosophy.
 The University of Florida is an institution which encourages the intellectual and personal growth of its students as scholars and citizens.
 As an educational institution, the University recognizes that the transmission of knowledge, the pursuit of truth, and the development of individuals require the free exchange of ideas, self-expression, and the challenging of beliefs and customs.
 In order to maintain an environment where these goals can be achieved safely and equitably, the University promotes civility, respect, and integrity among all members of the community.
 As stated in the Standard of Ethical Conduct, students are expected to exhibit high standards of behavior and concern for others.
 The University strives to protect and guide the educational community by establishing a Student Conduct Code and student judicial system, which promotes individual and social responsibility.
 Choosing to join the University of Florida community obligates each member to a code of civilized behavior.
 Individuals and student organizations are expected to observe the policies, rules, and regulations of the University of Florida and the State of Florida.
 University policies have been designed to protect individuals and the campus community and create an environment conducive to achieving the academic mission of the institution.
 The purpose of the Student Conduct Code is to set forth the specific authority and responsibility of the University in maintaining social discipline, to establish guidelines which facilitate a just and civil campus community, and to outline the educational process for determining student and student organization responsibility for alleged violations of University regulations.
 This judicial process will follow established procedures for insuring fundamental fairness and an educational experience that facilitates the development of the individual and of the organization.

-(2) Violations- The following are violations of.
+(2) Violations.
 A student or student organization shall not engage in the following prohibited conduct.
-A student who, or student organization which engages in the following prohibited conduct violates the Student Conduct Code and may result in is subject to sanctions, as provided in subsection (3) below, being imposed upon the offenders in accordance with Rule 6C1-4.015, F.A.C.:
+A student who, or student organization which engages in the following prohibited conduct violates the Student Conduct Code and is subject to sanctions as provided in subsection (3) below: